Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw02/README.md

-# Here is the folder containing all my hw materials
+# This folder contains all my HW02 materials